 The Department of Emergency Medicine is integrally involved with Emergency Medical Services (EMS), and is an essential part in the advancement of the highest standards of pre-hospital care.
 Several faculty members have special expertise and experience in various sizes and various types of EMS systems.

-Dr. Christine Van Dillen is a EMS fellowship trained faculty member who is our current EMS fellowship program director.
-She is also active at the national and state level.
+Dr. Jason Jones is an EMS fellowship trained faculty member who is our current EMS fellowship program director.
+He is also active at the national and state level.
 Dr. David Meurer has firsthand experience in EMS having formerly worked as an EMT, and then as a paramedic in both rural and suburban systems.
 He also acts as the department liaison and expert in the medical response to hazardous materials incidents, as well as agricultural accidents.

 ShandsCair, is the premiere aero medical service in North Florida, and operates out of UF Health Shands Hospital.
 It has provided 30 years of service to the North Central Florida community, and has evolved with the demanding needs of the community.